Dhihram/caIRA/README.md

-# Collecting the Cluster Based Tree and Metadata with huebreaker
+# Collecting and Identification the Outbreak Cluster

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of `huebreaker` is to find the cluster based tree and metadata of the data.
+The goal of Collecting and Identification the Outbreak Cluster `caIRA` is to find the cluster based tree and metadata of the data.
 The package is based on the paper:

 Ragonnet-Cronin, M., Hodcroft, E., Hué, S. et al. Automated analysis of phylogenetic clusters.
 BMC Bioinformatics 14, 317 (2013). <https://doi.org/10.1186/1471-2105-14-317>